sqali/sqali.github.io/_pages/cv.md

 -	Collaborating with project teams to understand their business requirements and designing solutions that meet their needs
--	Configuring and customizing Oracle PPM software to align with project management best practices and clientspecific requirements.
+-	Configuring and customizing Oracle PPM software to align with project management best practices and client-specific requirements.
 -	Training end-users on how to use the Oracle PPM software and providing ongoing support
 - Identifying areas for process improvement and